top of page

 • Disconnecting from technology

-Silence is uncomfortable for many people because it forces honesty.
+Silence is uncomfortable for many because it forces honesty.
 But silence also reveals truth.
+When you quiet external distractions, you begin to notice:

 • Your real emotions